-The concept of emphasizing a prevention health culture over a treatment focus was bolstered with suggestions for improved education for mental and physical health topics to combat stigma.
+The concept of emphasizing a health culture of prevention over treatment was bolstered with suggestions for improved education for mental and physical health topics to combat stigma.
 Incorporating health educators, community health workers, and other similar roles to promote and encourage lifestyle programs was recommended.
 Combating information overload by providing trusted and credible resources was brought forward as a necessity for empowering South Dakotans to take charge of their health.